adrianjhpc/cirrus-website/_news/welcome_to_cirrus.md

 ## How can I get help on using Cirrus?

-Users on Cirrus are supported by EPCC's wold-leading team of advanced computing specialists with expertise in HPC, data science, software engineering, and much more.
+Users on Cirrus are supported by EPCC's world-leading team of advanced computing specialists with expertise in HPC, data science, software engineering, and much more.
 Initial support is provided by the [Cirrus User Guide](http://cirrus.readthedocs.io/)